 PURPOSE DETERMINES CONTENT

 It’s a given that our lowest-grade-level students are new to the school and our building is an alien environment.
 They have new teachers, new peers, maybe a bus ride, a new schedule, new textbooks, and lockers.
 The library isn’t important (sorry friends, but it’s true), and it won’t become so if students are overwhelmed at their first visit.
-Whether 1st grade or 6th grade or 9th grade, newbie students only need to know 3 things about their “new” library:
+It doesn’t matter whether our students are in 1st grade or 6th grade or 9th grade, newbies only need to know 3 things about their “new” library:

 - Where the Fiction area is and how it’s arranged